 Non resident units are sent in two data-flows:

 For the re-identification of already identified foreign legal units the flow ISLEID is used in EGR IS.
-In this flow we are sending LEID numbers of non resident units registered in NSBR to EGR IS in EDAMIS for re-identification.
-The EGR IS system makes a matching on the LEID number and send back the latest data of the requested LEID numbers.
-The answer file's records includes the LEID of the request and the actual data of the legal units -non resident, including the status of these LEID numbers (the status indicates if the LEID is valid).
-Where the requested LEID number is not found in EGR IS, the answer part of the record will be empty, only the requested LEID number will be filled.
+In this flow, LEID numbers of non resident units registered in NSBR are sent to EGR IS in EDAMIS for re-identification.
+The EGR IS system makes a matching on the LEID number and send back the latest data of the requested LEID numbers via eDamis in EGROUT_ISLEID flow.
+The answer file's records includes the LEID of the request and the actual data of the legal units -non resident, including the status of these LEID numbers (the status indicates if the LEID is valid) or in another words it could be used in future data exchanges.
+When the requested LEID number is not found in EGR IS, the answer part of the record is empty, only the requested LEID number is filled and the while the remaining variables (R_) remain empty.

 The data set with information on foreign legal units for the EGR Identification Service